10 Beachy Free Things to do in Orange County, California

 Get balanced with Yoga at the CAMP

 In Orange County, keeping the mind, body, and spirit healthy is very important and hanging out at The CAMP in Costa Mesa is a great place to start.
-Focusing on health and creativity, The CAMP is an eco-friendly collection of shops and restaurants that hosts live bands, educational events, and free yoga sessions!
+Focusing on health and creativity, The CAMP is an eco-friendly collection of shops and restaurants that hosts live bands, educational events, and free yoga in Orange County!

 Several times a month various local studios offer free yoga sessions at the CAMP’s Tree House, which is a grass open-air area perfect for finding balance.

 Orange County has a surprising number of museums and although the museums aren’t typically free, there are several that offer free admission on select days, making this one of the best free things to do in Newport Beach.

 The Bowers Museum in Santa Ana, which explores culture through the arts, is free to local residents on Sunday, but free to all the public is the Family Festival held on the first Sunday of the month.
 Also in Santa Ana is the popular Discovery Cube OC, which gives free admission to Bank of America cardholders on the first Sunday of the month.
 However, Santa Ana locals get four free admissions per address on the first Tuesday of the month.

 In La Habra, The Children’s Museum offers free admission on one Sunday each month, but space is limited and it is based on first come, first serve.
 Lastly, the Orange County Museum of Art in Newport Beach offers free admission every Friday as well as free parking.
 Museums are one of the best free things to do in Santa Ana, CA and you won’t want to miss them!

 A day at Disneyland will cost a family a small fortune, but Disney lovers can still get their Disney fix with a stroll through Downtown Disney in Anaheim.
 Downtown Disney, which connects both Disney parks to various restaurants, hotels, and shops, is alive with live music and Disney magic.